princeOfBengal/momotaro/docs/frontend.md

 Clicking a tile calls `navigate('/library', { state: { search: genre } })`, which Library reads on mount and seeds into its search box.
 Single-term search resolves to an exact (case-insensitive) genre match server-side via the normalised `manga_genres` table — see [api.md § Search](./api.md#search-search) — so the existing search route is the only filter mechanism; no separate "filter by genre" code path was added.

 Empty / loading / error states mirror the rest of the app: a skeleton grid replaces the tiles before data arrives, an inline error block surfaces failures with a Retry button, and a "No genres yet" state appears when the library has no tagged metadata.

+### ArtGallery (`src/pages/ArtGallery.jsx`)

+Landing page at `/art-gallery`.
+Renders the shared `AppSidebar` plus, on the right, one `ArtGalleryRibbon` per series the user has bookmarked pages for.
+Data comes from `api.getAllGallery()` (returns `[{ manga, items: [...] }]`).
+Unlike the Home Art Gallery ribbon, the tiles here use the page's natural aspect ratio (no cropping) so landscape spreads display correctly.
+Empty / error / loading states mirror the rest of the app.

+The sidebar shortcut to this page is rendered by `AppSidebar` directly below the Reading Lists section.

+### ThirdPartySourcing (`src/pages/ThirdPartySourcing.jsx`)

+Page at `/third-party-sourcing`.
+Implements the four-pane UI for picking a third-party source, searching, picking chapters, and watching the download queue — see [sources.md § UI entry point](./sources.md#ui-entry-point) for the full breakdown.
+The sidebar shortcut sits below the Art Gallery entry in `AppSidebar`.
+When opened with `?manga_id=N`, the page reads the query param, pre-fills the search box with the manga's title, locks the target to mode='existing' + that manga, and auto-runs the search — driven from the *Find more sources* button in MangaDetail's *Third Party Sources* modal.

 ### Library (`src/pages/Library.jsx`)